How to Store Vintage, Collector, and Classic Cars

-Storing a vehicle for months or even years without any fuel related issues takes two things: the correct storage fuel and the correct storage procedure.
+Storing a classic car or vehicle for months or even years without any fuel related issues takes two things: the correct storage fuel and the correct storage procedure.
 Let’s cover the fuel side of things first.

 All Sunoco race fuels are made from highly refined hydrocarbons which by themselves are inherently stable to promote a long shelf life.
 We could stop there, but of course we don’t.
 Our fuels also contain a comprehensive additive package to make them last even longer.
 We’ve heard stories about cars that were originally filled with Sunoco race fuel that started and ran without draining the fuel – decades later!
 We don’t suggest that those stories are typical, but we do know that our fuels will last a long time when properly handled.